WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

-First, we highly recommend reading Compassion (&) Conviction before starting your journey as the book will provide a unique Christian framework in which to engage politics.
+First, we highly recommend reading (or re-reading) Compassion (&) Conviction before starting your journey as the book will provide a unique Christian framework in which to engage politics.

-Second, there are two podcasts – The Church Politics Podcast and Faith 2020 – that we recommend you incorporate into your listening routine.
+Second, we recommend you incorporate one podcast – The Church Politics Podcast – into your listening routine.

 If you have a website, article, book and/or podcast that you would like us to consider, please e-mail us at hello@sundaytosaturday.com.